google-deepmind/kinetics-i3d/README.md

 The repository also now includes a pre-trained checkpoint using rgb inputs and trained from scratch on Kinetics-600.

-NEW: the video preprocessing we used has now been open-sourced by google.
-Check [this script](https://github.com/google/mediapipe/blob/master/mediapipe/examples/desktop/media_sequence/kinetics_dataset.py).
+**NEW**: the video preprocessing we used has now been open-sourced by google.
+To set it up, check [these instructions in Google's MediaPipe repo](https://github.com/google/mediapipe/blob/master/mediapipe/docs/install.md).

 Disclaimer: This is not an official Google product.